- Beat the Heat with Cooling Yoga Poses

 - Clothes and Services – 3.52%

-I also know that unless a wave of independently wealthy individuals decide they want to start offering free professional Ayurveda services to the public, practitioners are going to continue to need to charge for their services, and that when practitioners approach their practice as professionals with professional programs and professional rates, it’s easier for clients to feel confident in the value and trust enough to invest and get support transforming their health.
+When practitioners approach their Ayurveda practice as professionals with professional programs and professional rates, it’s easier for clients to feel confident in the value and trust enough to invest and get support transforming their health.

 I’m obviously a fan and supporter of Ayurvedic practitioners and Yoga therapists being able to make a living doing the work they love.
 I believe it’s good for them, good for their clients, and good for their communities.